 I think that in the face of the multiple failures the anti-gun crowd has endured with regards to creating more firearms restrictions, their next target will be to ban or severely curtail the purchase of ammunition.
 A ban on lead containing “environmentally harmful” ammunition via EPA rulemaking is far more likely to be enacted than a gun control bill is likely to be passed by congress in the current political environment.
 I still want to have practice ammo in the event of such a ban and don’t want to pay the dramatic price increases that may result from it.

 While I have a fair amount of quality defensive ammo put away, the majority of my stash is ball ammo.
-And like the article says, it will probably do just fine if pressed into an emergency defensive role when the zombies attack.
+It will probably work just fine if pressed into an emergency defensive role when the zombies attack.